Shadman1077/Chronic-Kidney-Disease-Prediction/README.md

-# Chronic-Kidney-Disease-Prediction is a project that is done my machine learning technique to find out ckd in patients.
+# Chronic-Kidney-Disease-Prediction is a project that is done by using  machine learning techniques to find out CKD in patients.
-It is a classification problem from machhine learning
+It is a classification problem from machine learning